 - Teens are more likely than older drivers to speed and allow shorter headways (the distance from the front of one vehicle to the front of the next).
 The presence of male teenage passengers increases the likelihood of this risky driving behavior.

-- In 2015, 60% of drivers aged 15 to 20 who were killed in motor vehicle crashes after drinking and driving were not wearing a seat belt (based on known restraint use).
+- In 2017, 58% of drivers aged 15–20 who were killed in motor vehicle crashes after drinking and driving were not wearing a seat belt (based on known restraint use).

-The CDC is just one organization of many who post teenage driving statistics.
-The 2017 statistics are still being reviewed, as most posted statistics are at least 2 years behind.
-This means we need to share as much information and knowledge with young inexperienced teenage drivers now, before it is too late!
+The CDC is just one organization of many who post-teenage driving statistics.
+The 2019 statistics are still being reviewed, as most posted statistics are at least 2 years behind.
+This means we need to share as much information and knowledge with young inexperienced teenage drivers now before it is too late!

 This book takes the art of skillful driving to a whole new level in teenage driver training.
 “What Teenage Drivers Don’t Know, the Unwritten Rules of the Road will increase a teenager’s ability to drive smarter and safer.

 “What Teenage Drivers Don’t Know, The Unwritten Rules of the Road” teaches driving strategies and tips to teenagers about driving in poor conditions, parking, vehicle maintenance, surviving the unexpected and even navigating the court system.